akshitaladdha27/mern-app-list/README.md

-# Agent Management & List Distribution App
+# Agent Management & List Distribution Application

 A **MERN application** designed for admin to manage a team of agents and distribute task lists uploaded via CSV files.
 The application features secure authentication, agent management, and a CSV processing pipeline.